dialogic-godot/documentation/documentation/saving-and-loading.md

 ## 1.2 Saving Extra Info

-By default, Savegames contain information about Dialogic's timeline only.
+By default, Savegames contain information about Dialogic's timeline and Dialogic variables.
 If you want to store specific information, we can achieve this by using `Dialogic.Save.set_slot_info(slot_name:String, info: Dictionary)` and `Dialogic.Save.get_slot_info(slot_name: String)` methods. \
 However, the `Dialogic.Save.save(...)` method can simplify our work and skip calling the set method.

 In the following code snippet, we will save the last used text line and the current time as extra information.